Y7K/cli/readme.md

     export PATH=$PATH:$HOME/path/to/cli
     ```
     to your `.bash_profile` to `.zshrc` file.

+    This will allow you to run the `y7k` command globally.

-4. Create a [Personal GitHub Access Token](https://github.com/settings/tokens) and add it along with your GitHub usernate to the `.env` file.
+4. Create a [Personal GitHub Access Token](https://github.com/settings/tokens) and add it along with your GitHub Username to the `.env` file.

 ## Update